tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 HELLISH BLOOD
 Prerequisite: 15th levei Fiend Patron or Pyromancer Feat

 You are constantly affected by a lesser form of fire shield (warm option) that deals only ld6 damage.
-You can also expend a warlock spell slot to cast fire shield (as warm option only) on yourself as a bonus action, to increase the effect to that of a fire shield that deals 2d8 + ld6 fire damage for the normal duration.
+You can also expend a warlock spell slot to cast fire shield (as warm option only) on yourself as a bonus action, to increase the effect to that of a fire shield that deals 2d8 + 1d6 fire damage for the normal duration.

 LOST TO THE COSMOS
 Prerequisite: 15th level

 You can cast nondetection using a warlock spell slot without requiring components, but you can only target yourself when you do so.

 PULL OF THE DARK
-Prerequisite: 15th levei Fathomless Patron, Eldritch Blast cantrip When you hit a creature with eldritch blast more than once in a turn, you can have it make a Strength saving throw.
+Prerequisite: 15th level; Fathomless Patron, Eldritch Blast cantrip

+When you hit a creature with eldritch blast more than once in a turn, you can have it make a Strength saving throw.
 On a failed saving throw, the creature is knocked prone or pulled up to 10 feet toward you (your choice).

 WAVE CALLER
-Prerequisite: 15th levd Any Water-themed Patron or Hydromancer feat You can cast control water at-will, expending no spell slots and requiring only verbal components.
+Prerequisite: 15th level; Any Water-themed Patron or Hydromancer feat

+You can cast control water at-will, expending no spell slots and requiring only verbal components.

 CONSIGN TO THE EARTH
-Prerequisite: 18th levei Any Earth-themed or Grave-themed Patron You can expend the 9th-level use of your Mystic Arcanum to cast the earth whelm spell
+Prerequisite: 18th level; Any Earth-themed or Grave-themed Patron

+You can expend the 9th-level use of your Mystic Arcanum to cast the earth whelm spell.

 FOG FORM
-Prerequisite: 18th levei Any Water-themed Patron
+Prerequisite: 18th level; Any Water-themed Patron

-You can expend the 9th-level use of your Mystic Arcanum to cast the ordainment of mist spell
+You can expend the 9th-level use of your Mystic Arcanum to cast the ordainment of mist spell.

 MAGMA FORM
-Prerequisite: 18th levei Any Fire-themed Patron
+Prerequisite: 18th level; Any Fire-themed Patron

-You can expend the 9th-level use of your Mystic Arcanum to cast the ordainment of lava spell
+You can expend the 9th-level use of your Mystic Arcanum to cast the ordainment of lava spell.

 STEEL FORM
-Prerequisite: 18th levd Any Weapon-themed Patron
+Prerequisite: 18th level; Any Weapon-themed Patron

-You can expend the 9th-level use of your Mystic Arcanum to cast the ordainment of metal spell
+You can expend the 9th-level use of your Mystic Arcanum to cast the ordainment of metal spell.

 PEERS OF THE PATRON
-Prerequisite: 18th levei Archfey Patron or any Elemental-themed Patron You can expend the 9th-level use of your Mystic Arcanum to cast the summon primal spirit spell
+Prerequisite: 18th level; Archfey Patron or any Elemental-themed Patron

+You can expend the 9th-level use of your Mystic Arcanum to cast the summon primal spirit spell.

 TAME THE WIND
-Prerequisite: 18th levei Any Air-themed or Storm-themed Patron You can expend the 9th-level use of your Mystic Arcanum to cast the wind wake spell
+Prerequisite: 18th level; Any Air-themed or Storm-themed Patron

+You can expend the 9th-level use of your Mystic Arcanum to cast the wind wake spell.

 THOUSAND-YEAR FLOOD
-Prerequisite: 18th levei Any Water-themed Patron
+Prerequisite: 18th level; Any Water-themed Patron

-You can expend the 9th-level use of your Mystic Arcanum to cast the grand flood spell
+You can expend the 9th-level use of your Mystic Arcanum to cast the grand flood spell.

 VOLCANIC HERALD
-Prerequisite: 18th levei Any Fire-themed Patron
+Prerequisite: 18th level; Any Fire-themed Patron

-You can expend the 9th-level use of your Mystic Arcanum to cast the caldera spell
+You can expend the 9th-level use of your Mystic Arcanum to cast the caldera spell.

 ```
 invocations = {
     'Agonizing Blast': [agonizingblast, agonizingblast_prereq],
+    'Ally of Flame': [allyofflame, allyofflame_prereq],
+    'Ambassador of the Depths': [ambassadorofthedepths, ambassadorofthedepths_prereq],
     'Arcane Specialty': [arcanespecialty, arcanespecialty_prereq],
     'Armor of Shadows': [armorofshadows, armorofshadows_prereq],
     'Ascendent Step': [ascendantstep, ascendantstep_prereq],